-Melting ice also increases temperatures through a phenonomenon known as the albeido effect.
+Melting ice also increases temperatures through a phenomenon known as the albedo effect.
 Ice reflects light back into space, when there is less ice, less light is reflected back into space and this drives surface temperatures even higher.

 The most obvious consequence of melting Arctic ice is sea level rise, however there are other even more apocalyptic implications.
 The permafrost on the ground and on the ocean floor is also melting and this is unleashing vast quantities of methane a potent greenhouse gas.

-Approximately 1.9 million square kilometres of the Arctic is composed of either forested and non-forested peatland.
+Approximately 1.9 million square kilometer of the Arctic is composed of either forested and non-forested peatland.
 When Arctic peatlands thaw they are also prone to greenhouse gas intensive wildfires.

 The link between climate change heat and wildfires is increasingly well documented.
 Extreme heat in the Arctic is causing unprecedented wildfires that have serious global implications.
 Severe drought and heat in northern Sweden ignited more than 80 wildfires this summer that burned more than 30,000 hectares across the country.